3 steps to completing an onboarding checklist for new hires

 - State W-4 Form: Also known as a state tax withholding certificate, this form is used to determine state income tax withholding in applicable areas.

-- I-9 Employment Eligibility Verification Form: The I-9 verifies that an employee is eligible to work in the United States.
+- I-9 Employment Eligibility Verification Form: Completing the I-9 form verifies that an employee is eligible to work in the United States.

-- Job application form: A signed job application form allows you to conduct background checks.
+- Employement application form: A signed job application form allows you to conduct background checks.

 If you do not have an HR team as a small business, it can be a cumbersome task to manage the signing and returning of all these documents, especially if you are hiring more than one person at once.
 Luckily you don’t need to hire an entirely new department to help you get each and every new hire’s paperwork in order.

 At least, not if you let Homebase do the heavy lifting for you when it comes to your onboarding checklist.
 With Homebase’s employee onboarding, new hires can self-onboard before their first day of employment.

 Our software will email a new hire packet to your new team member that includes all of the necessary federal and state forms.
 Then, the employee can e-sign the documents before starting the job, and they’ll be securely stored in the cloud.

 Step 3: Properly store new hire packet documents